industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ![Overview](/docs/graphics/Overview.png)

+You can create an OEE dashboard for each asset.
+The dashboard is created automatically on the basis of the settings made by you.
+With the configuration, several OEE-KPIs are generated and displayed in the OEE dashboard.

 ### General task

 This document describes how to create an OEE analysis dashboard within Performance Insight.
 The OEE settings are configured based on [this](#tia-project) TIA project and then displayed as a dashboard.